 About the Book

-In A New Hasidism: Branches, spiritual seekers are invited to enter the new-old pathway of Neo-Hasidism—a movement that renews and uplifts the great elements of Hasidism’s Jewish revival of two centuries ago to penetrate into the meaning of existence, see everything anew, and go about lessening the gap between the world as it is and as it can be.
+You are invited to enter the new-old pathway of Neo-Hasidism—a movement that uplifts key elements of Hasidism’s Jewish revival of two centuries ago to reexamine the meaning of existence, see everything anew, and bring the world as it is and as it can be closer together.

-This is the first volume to diverge from the classical Hasidic path in reviving influential ideas from bygone eras for our times.
-The eighteen offerings by leading neo-Hasidic thinkers open with Zalman Schachter-Shalomi and Arthur Green’s respective neo-Hasidic credos.
+This volume brings this discussion into the twenty-first century, highlighting Neo-Hasidic approaches to key issues of our time.
+Eighteen contributions by leading Neo-Hasidic thinkers open with Zalman Schachter-Shalomi’s and Arthur Green’s Neo-Hasidic credos.
 Or Rose wrestles with reinterpreting the rebbes’ harsh teachings concerning non-Jews.
-Each leader weighs the perils of trusting one’s whole being to a single personality: can neo-Hasidism endure as a living tradition without a rebbe?
+Ebn Leader assesses the perils of trusting one’s whole being to a single personality: can Neo-Hasidism endure as a living tradition without a rebbe?
 Shaul Magid candidly calibrates Shlomo Carlebach: how “the singing rabbi” transformed him, and why Magid eventually walked away.
-Other The contributors also discuss: How might women newly enter this here-to-now gendered universe of God-aspects created by and for men?
-How are we to honor and grow from other religions’ teachings?
+Other contributors engage questions such as: How might women newly enter this hitherto gendered sphere created by and for men?
+How can we honor and draw nourishment from other religions’ teachings?
 Can the rebbes’ radiant wisdom guide those who struggle with self-diminishment to reclaim wholeness?

 Together, these intellectually honest and spiritually robust conversations inspire us to grapple anew with Judaism’s legacy and future.